kunwar-sa/Entry-Management-Software/README.md

 Pressing the check out button will trigger an email  to the visitor himself…Containing his session details

 How to run:
-Visit http://entryms.herokuapp.com (You may or may not get an "Internal Server Error" from heroku.com on checking out.
+Visit http://entryms.herokuapp.com (HEROKU IS (sometimes)GIVING 'INTERNAL SERVER ERROR' ON CLICKING THE 'CHECK OUT' BUTTON.
-Just hit the refresh button to get rid of it.)
+IT IS NOT A PROBLEM WITH THE APP BUT WITH HEROKU SERVER AND CAN BE RESOLVED BY REFRESHING THE ERROR SCREEN(keep hitting refresh till you see the 'checked out' alert :P))
 OR
 Download it from my github repository.
-Open the root folder
+Open the root folder and run the 'run' python file.
 Open the command prompt or terminal in root directory.
-Run ‘python run.py’
+Execute this command : ‘python run.py’
-Copy the localhost address ‘http://127.0.0.1:5000/’ And open it in your browser
+Copy the localhost address similar to this from the terminal : ‘http://127.0.0.1:5000/’ And (paste)open it in your browser
 Requirements:
 Python Installed
 Environment Variable for python command set(to run from the Command Prompt)